opencog/atomspace/examples/pattern-matcher/README.md

 In the meanwhile, some awkward examples of searching, querying, filtering and mapping, done sideways.

-* `filter.scm`         -- Filtering sets of atoms with PutLink.
+* `put-filter.scm`     -- Using PutLink to filter sets of atoms.
-* `map.scm`            -- Extracting and re-writing with MapLink.
+* `filter.scm`         -- Extracting and re-writing with FilterLink.

 Unfinished examples
 -------------------